 Other Tools GPT3 Developers Can Create

 OpenAI and GPT3 can create various projects, some of which I discuss below.

-Requiring an OpenAI api key, companies can access the different models created by this company.
+By requiring an OpenAI API key, companies can access the different models created by this company.

-One of the ways to make money with ChatGPT (an application that runs on GPT-3) is, in fact, to create ads.
+One of the ways to make money with ChatGPT (an application that runs on GPT-3) is to create ads.

 One can also use GPT-3 for A/B testing.

-With A/B testing, you can test different product versions to see which one is more effective.
+With A/B testing, you can test different product versions to see the most effective.

 One can also use GPT-3 to detect bugs in software as part of code review tools.

-Traditionally, finding software bugs was a very tedious and time-consuming process, especially as software programs got more complex.
+Traditionally, finding software bugs was tedious and time-consuming, especially as software programs got more complex.

-However, with GPT-3, this process can be automated and made more efficient.
+However, with GPT-3, you can automate this process and make it more efficient.